MatheusBarros23/FraTEA/README.md

 # FraTEA

-This is a repository of a project made to help autistic children learn to speak
+This repository was created for a university project.

+Since it was developed by first semester computer science students, the code is very basic and the project is mostly conceptual.

+FraTEA's intent is to help neuroatypical children in learning the portuguese language in a fun, gamefied manner.